jonasheschl/SpellCheckers-Inc/solution/solution.md

 `administration.php` enforcing the uploaded files to be jpeg.
 This check is performed using the `file` utility.
 PHP json parsing is quite strict in what is allows as a json and will not parse files where data is appended or prepended.

-When a magician is uploaden ".magic" is appended to the chosen magician name.
+When a magician is uploaded ".magic" is appended to the chosen magician name.
 The name is not sanitized however, so players can add files ending in ".magic" to the system by naming a magician `../../../and/so/on`.
 One such file is `/home/app/.magic`.
 The easiest way of finding that this path is checked for magic is by `strace`ing the `file` utility
 - documentation on which files are checked is somewhat incomplete - like this: `strace --trace file file /etc/hosts`.